Sago Palm (Cycas revoluta) Care, Landscaping Uses and Plants for Sale

 Pests, Diseases and Problems

 Mulching to close to the trunk can cause rot as with other plants.
-Over fertilisation and over watering can cause leaves to yellow.
+Over watering or wet soils can also cause root problems. - Yellowing Leaves

 In Brisbane and The Gold Coast Try